William Robert Johnson: Auxiliary Bishop of Los Angeles

-On February 19, 1971, Johnson was appointed auxiliary bishop of the Archdiocese of Los Angeles and titular bishop of Blera by Pope Paul VI.
-He received his episcopal consecration on March 25, 1971, from Archbishop Timothy Manning, with Archbishop Joseph T. McGucken and Bishop Alden Bell serving as co-consecrators.
+On February 19, 1971, Johnson was appointed auxiliary bishop of Los Angeles and titular bishop of Blera by Pope Paul VI.
+He received his episcopal consecration at St. Vibiana Cathedral in Los Angeles on March 25, 1971, from Archbishop Timothy Manning, with Archbishop Joseph T. McGucken and Bishop Alden Bell serving as co-consecrators.
 He selected as his episcopal motto: Caritas Christi (Latin: "Charity of Christ").
 As an auxiliary bishop, he assisted Archbishop Manning for five years.

 Bishop of Orange

 Johnson was named by Paul VI as the first bishop of the newly erected Diocese of Orange on March 24, 1976.
-His installation took place at the Cathedral of the Holy Family on June 16 of that year.
-He celebrated Mass with inmates at the Orange County Jail every Christmas, and established a Department of Hispanic Ministries in 1979.
-He described the church before the Second Vatican Council as "a fairly rigid, centralized structure from the top down to the parish," and declared, "I certainly relish the changes that have occurred in the Church since" the Council.
+His installation took place at the Cathedral of the Holy Family in Orange, California, on June 16, 1976.
+He celebrated mass with inmates at the Orange County Jail every Christmas, and established a Department of Hispanic Ministries in 1979.
+Johnson described the Catholic Church before the Second Vatican Council of the early 1960s as "a fairly rigid, centralized structure from the top down to the parish," and declared, "I certainly relish the changes that have occurred in the Church since" the Council.
 He was an outspoken advocate of nuclear disarmament, and encouraged Catholics to support the settlement of refugees from Southeast Asia.

+Death

-Johnson suffered from kidney problems and related illnesses for the last year of his life, eventually using a wheelchair.
+Johnson suffered from kidney disease and related illnesses for the last year of his life, eventually forcing him to use a wheelchair.
 William Johnson died from a bacterial infection at St. Joseph Hospital in Orange, California, on July 28, 1986, at age 67.